Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 - Avoid posting anything about the vehicle accident on social media.

-If you’ve been injured in an accident in the Birmingham area, contact the experienced personal injury attorneys at Nomberg Law Firm.
+If you’ve been injured in an accident in the Birmingham area, contact the experienced Birmingham personal injury attorneys at Nomberg Law Firm.
 Our attorneys have extensive experience fighting for injured Alabamians to get them the money they deserve.
 Let us handle the negotiations with the other party’s attorney and insurance company so you can focus on healing.